Respect Shown To Ecclesiastical Superiors

 often a matter of surprise to those not of the Faith.
 They do not

-understand, as Catholics do, that the priests are "ambassadors for
+and, as Catholics do, that the priests are "ambassadors for

 Christ" sent to "preach the Gospel to every creature."
 For Christ